robertej09/ramadda-docker/README.md

     CONTAINER ID IMAGE                  COMMAND                CREATED      STATUS     PORTS                                   NAMES
     7d7f65b66f8e unidata/ramadda:latest "/bin/sh -c ${CATALIN" 21 hours ago Up 21 hours 8080/tcp, 0.0.0.0:80->8081/tcp ramaddadocker_ramadda_1

-to obtain the id of the running RAMADDA container.
+to obtain the ID of the running RAMADDA container.
 Now you can enter the container with:

-    docker exec -it <id> bash
+    docker exec -it <ID> bash

 Now use `curl` **inside** the container to verify RAMADDA is running: